Dexterous Pre-grasp Manipulation for Human-like Functional Categorical Grasping: Deep Reinforcement Learning and Grasp Representations: Evaluation

+In this section, we evaluate the approach using an explicit target grasp representation that is described in \refsec{sec:Method}.
 We train the policy on a single GPU with 16,384 parallel environments.
 Each policy in this evaluation is trained three times with three different seeds to assess convergence stability.

+An episode terminates when (i) a target functional pre-grasp is reached, (ii) an object falls from the table, or (iii) a maximum number of steps is reached.
+We set the maximum number of steps to 200, which corresponds to $\approx\!6.7$ seconds.
+We assume that provided explicit target pre-grasps are valid and enable lifting and manipulating an object; thus we do not require the policy to lift objects off the table once the grasps are achieved during the training stage.

 First, we perform an ablation study of the two-stage curriculum proposed in \refsec{sec:Curriculum}.
 During the first stage, the objects are spawned with a nominal rotation and close to the hand.
 Since at this stage the grasp is easily reachable, we disable the manipulation reward $r_\textrm{man}$ to ensure quicker convergence.
-The first stage continues until at least 50\% success rate is achieved for each object.
-During the second stage, the objects are spawned with rotations described above and the full reward is used. \reffig{fig:sr_curriculum} shows average success rates during learning with and without curriculum.
-In addition, the wall time is shown for the curriculum runs.
-Wall time of other runs is similar ($\pm 10$\,min).
+The first stage continues until at least a 50\% success rate is achieved for each object instance.
+During the second stage, the objects are spawned with the rotations described above, and the full reward is used.

+\reffig{fig:sr_curriculum} shows learning curves during learning with and without curriculum.
+In addition, the wall-clock time is shown for the curriculum runs.
+The wall time of other runs is similar ($\pm 10$\,min).
 The first stage of the curriculum is completed quickly.
 The second stage takes longer, but all three runs reliably converge to a success rate of 97\% in under three hours with little variance.
-Without curriculum, the policy achieves only $\approx\!50$\% success rate and has a large variance within runs.
+Without the curriculum, the policy achieves only $\approx\!50$\% success rate and has a large variance within runs.
 Hence, the two-stage curriculum significantly improves convergence stability and success rate.

-We used a default discounting factor $\gamma = 0.95$ in all experiments.
-Lower values, such as $\gamma = 0.9$ decreased learning speed significantly, since only short time spans were represented in rewards, leaving longer-term consequences of complex manipulation unrepresented.
-Higher values, such as $\gamma = 0.975$ did not provide any significant improvement.
+We use a default discounting factor $\gamma = 0.95$ in all experiments.
+Lower values, such as $\gamma = 0.9$, decrease learning speed significantly, since only short time spans are represented in the rewards, leaving longer-term consequences of complex manipulation unrepresented.
+Higher values, such as $\gamma = 0.975$, do not provide any significant improvement.

+Next, we conduct an ablation study of the proposed multi-component reward function.
+We train five policy variants: (i) full reward; (ii) with the reward component $r_\textrm{reach}$ encouraging moving the hand towards the object disabled; (iii) with reward component $r_\textrm{hold}$ encouraging holding the object disabled; (iv) with the reward component $r_\textrm{orient}$ encouraging rotating the object towards the nominal rotation disabled; and finally (v) with the whole manipulation reward component $r_\textrm{man} = r_\textrm{reach} + r_\textrm{hold} + r_\textrm{orient}$ disabled.